Automatically designing CNN architectures using genetic algorithm for image classification: The Proposed Algorithm

 Algorithm~\ref{alg_pop_init} shows the details of the population initialization.
-Briefly, $T$ individuals are initialized in the same manners, and then they are stored into $P_0$.
-During the individual initialization process, the length (denoted as $L$) of an individual, representing the depth of the corresponding CNN, is randomly initialized at first (line~\ref{alg_pop_init_line1}).
+Briefly, $T$ individuals are initialized with the same ways, and then they are stored into $P_0$.
+During the individual initialization process, the length (denoted as $L$) of an individual, representing the depth of the corresponding CNN, is randomly initialized firstly (line~\ref{alg_pop_init_line1}).
 Then, a linked list containing $L$ nodes is created (line~\ref{alg_pop_init_line2}).
 After that, each node is configured (lines~\ref{alg_pop_init_node_begin}-\ref{alg_pop_init_node_end}), and then the linked list is stored into $P_0$ (line~\ref{alg_pop_init_end}).
 During the configuration of each node, a number, $r$, is randomly generated from $(0,1)$ (line~\ref{alg_pop_init_node_type}).
 If $r<0.5$, the type of this node is marked as a skip layer by setting its $type$ property to $1$.
-Otherwise, this node represents a pooling layer by setting its $type$ to $2$.
+Otherwise, this node represents a pooling layer by setting $type$ to $2$.
 In the case of a skip connection layer, the numbers of the feature maps are randomly generated and then assigned to $node.F1$ and $node.F2$, respectively (lines~\ref{alg_pop_init_skip_layer_begin}-\ref{alg_pop_init_skip_layer_end}).
-Otherwise, the pooling type is determined by the probability of flipping a coin.
+Otherwise, the pooling type is determined by the probability of tolling a coin.
 Particularly, the pooling type, $node.P1$, is set to \textit{max} when the probability is below $0.5$, and \textit{mean} otherwise (lines~\ref{alg_pop_init_pool_begin}-\ref{alg_pop_init_pool_end}).

+An example of the proposed encoding strategy encoding a CNN is shown in Fig.~\ref{fig_overall_encoding}.
+This CNN is composed of four skip layers and two pooling layers.
+The code representing one skip layer is the string of the feature map numbers of the corresponding convolutional layers within the same skip layer; while that for a pooling layer is a number representing the pooling type.
+Particularly, a random number between $(0, 0.5)$ represents a max pooling layer, while that between $[0.5, 1)$ represents a mean pooling layer.
+The code representing the whole CNN is the sequential string connection of codes representing the layers.
+As shown in this example where the code of each layer is listed above itself, the code of the whole CNN is ``32-64-0.2-64-256-0.8-512-256-256-512'' to represent a CNN with a depth of $10$.